Yingying's Biography: Plot

 After some months of the functional equivalent of young married life, the student Zhang has to go to the capital to take the yearly civil service examination that will determine whether he will be able to get a good job in the government.
 Yingying feels that Zhang is abandoning her.
 She blames him for attending to education and job seeking rather than staying with her.
 Zhang does not pass the examination and returns to the Buddhist compound.
 Yingying could use this juncture to renegotiate their relationship.
 Instead, everything continues as before.
 Every time Zhang does anything to try to get to know her better, she rebuffs him.
 When the time of the next examinations comes, Zhang again prepares to leave for the capital.
 Yingying is once more convinced that he is abandoning her.
 She eventually becomes very emotional about her "abandonment."
 Zhang leaves anyway.

 When he arrives in the capital, he writes to Yingying and attempts to set out his true feelings for her.
 She responds with a letter that implies that Zhang has been untrue to her, is interested only in his own future as an official, etc. Zhang does not react to this letter by feeling guilty.
 Instead, he decides that the relationship is bad for him.
 He may also have realized that the relationship was bad for Yingying.
 The story is not clear at this point and only says that Zhang decides to end things, and that he makes certain rationalizations to his companions who thought he should let things go on as before.

 After some time passed, the widow Cui manages to arrange a reasonably good marriage for Yingying.
 Zhang, too, finds a wife.
 When his official duties take him near to Yingying's new home, he attempts to visit her.
 She refuses to see him, but sends him a poem that indicates that she is thoroughly miserable, and that this sorrowful state of affairs is all Zhang's fault.
 Some days later she sends him a poem of farewell, saying that he should direct his energies toward making a good relationship with his wife.
-Afterwards Chang hears no more about her.
+Afterwards Zhang hears no more about her.